First published October 11, 2020 | Updated May 2, 2021

 What is a writing dashboard?

 My top tip for creating a writing dashboard in Notion is to make it your own.
 Create something you’ll want to come back to, a place that facilitates work and inspires creativity.
+Add a colorful cover image, insightful quotes, or other design elements to make it visually appealing.

 Why do you need a writing dashboard in Notion?